yousafkhamza/key-pair-rotation/README.md

       shell: "mv {{  tmp_key }}  {{ old_key }}.pem"
 ```

-> key.vars is store variables actual values so Please change your values with the same and Please note that the key name doesn't need extension and please store the old key.pem file under the working directory
+> key.vars are store variables actual values so Please change your values with the same and Please note that the key name doesn't need extension and please store the old key.pem file under the working directory

 ```sh
 access_key: "Your access key"